jd-pirtle/SAGE_EDU/hardware_needed.md

 |1|Indoor Desktop Microphone|Indoor microphone.
 Configuration instructions not yet added|https://www.amazon.com/Microphone-Condenser-Indicator-Gooseneck-Recording/dp/B07N2WRHMY/

-Once you have all of these parts proceed to [Bootstrap Steps](./initial_configuration.md)
+Once you have all of these parts proceed to [Initial Setup Guides](./initial_configuration.md)